-Principles for the processing of user data by Kaspersky Lab security solutions and technologies
+Principles for the processing of user data by Kaspersky security solutions

-Respecting and protecting people’s privacy is a fundamental principle of Kaspersky Lab’s approach to processing users’ data.
-The data that is processed is crucial for identifying new and as yet unknown threats – such as WannaCry and ExPetr – and offering better protection products to users.
-Analyzing big data from millions of devices to strengthen protection capabilities is an industry best practice that is applied by IT security vendors around the world.
-It is a must for securing users’ digital lives from cyberthreats.
+Respecting and protecting people’s privacy is a fundamental principle of Kaspersky’s approach to processing user data.
+The data processed is crucial for identifying new and as yet unknown threats – such as WannaCry and ExPetr – and offering better protection products to users.
+Cloud-based analysis of big data from millions of devices to strengthen protection capabilities is an industry best practice that is applied by IT security vendors around the world.
+It is a must for securing users’ digital lives and corporate data from cyberthreats.

-Users of Kaspersky Lab products can reduce the amount of data processed from their protected devices to the absolute minimum.
-All data processed and/or transferred is robustly secured through encryption, digital certificates, segregated storage and strict data access policies.
+Users of Kaspersky products can always choose how much data they provide, based on the product or service used and the respective agreements accepted.
+All data processed and/or transferred is robustly secured through encryption, digital certificates, segregated storage, strict data access policies and by other methods.

-- Kaspersky Lab is committed to anonymizing information wherever possible, and actions to achieve this include deleting account details from transmitted URLs, obtaining hash sums of threats instead of the exact files, obscuring user IP addresses etc.
+- All data sent to Kaspersky by users is not attributed to a specific individual and is anonymized wherever possible.
+Actions to achieve this include deleting account details from transmitted URLs, obtaining hash sums of threats instead of the exact files, obscuring user IP addresses etc.

-- Kaspersky Lab constantly reviews the type of data processed by its solutions to protect our customers’ privacy and comply with the very latest legal requirements, such as the upcoming GDPR regulations in Europe.
+- Kaspersky constantly reviews the type of data processed by its solutions to protect our customers’ privacy and comply with the very latest legal requirements, such as the GDPR regulations in Europe.

 What is Kaspersky Security Network?

-Kaspersky Security Network (KSN) is one of Kaspersky Lab’s main cloud systems that was created to maximize the effectiveness of discovering new and unknown cyberthreats and thereby ensure the quickest and most effective protection for users.
-KSN is an advanced cloud-based system that automatically processes cyberthreat-related data received from millions of devices owned by Kaspersky Lab users across the world, who have voluntarily opted to use this system.
+Kaspersky Security Network (KSN) is one of Kaspersky’s main cloud systems that was created to maximize the effectiveness of discovering new and unknown cyberthreats and thereby ensure the quickest and most effective protection for users.
+KSN automatically processes cyberthreat-related data received from millions of devices owned by Kaspersky users, who have voluntarily opted to use this system.
 This cloud-based system approach is now the industry standard, applied by many global IT security vendors.

 What is a ‘cloud’-based system’?

 This is a system that runs on a company’s servers rather than on individual devices and which can be used over the internet from anywhere in the world.
-Examples of cloud systems include email, file sharing and file hosting systems.
-Kaspersky Lab’s cloud servers are distributed across the globe (e.g. in Germany, China, Canada, Russia etc.), enabling faster processing of information and guaranteeing server availability should one of them fail for any reason.
+Examples of cloud systems include email, file sharing and file hosting.
+Kaspersky’s cloud servers are distributed across the globe (e.g. in Germany, China, Canada, Russia etc.), enabling faster processing of information and guaranteeing server availability should one of them fail for any reason.

 What is the purpose of cloud-based protection?